cristianoliveira/awesome4girls/README.md

   - [JDuchess](http://www.jduchess.org/)

-    Duchess is a global organization for women in Java technology, currently with members in over 60 countries.
+    Duchess is a global organization for women in Java technology with members in over 60 countries.
 Duchess provides a platform through which women who work with Java can connect with each other and get more involved in the Java community.

 ### Javascript
 ([Go to top](#awesome4girls---))

   - [Js-Girls](http://js-girls.org/)

-    Js-Girls is a 1-day workshop for girls who want to learn Javascript, one of the most popular languages for web development.
+    Js-Girls is a 1-day workshop for girls who want to learn Javascript.

   - [Js4Girls](https://github.com/Webschool-io/js4girls) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*